danmysak/cheathit/README.md

 #### `--path`

 Specify the structure of the submission directory with this parameter.
-Use `student`, `group`, `problem`, `attempt` separated with slashes, e.g.,  `student/group/student/student/attempt`.
-Each subsequent section gets CheatHit one level down the directory structure; the last level must be a file containing the submission.
+Use the `student`, `group`, `problem`, `attempt` sections separated with slashes, e.g.,  `group/student/problem/problem/attempt`.
+Each subsequent section gets CheatHit one level down the directory tree; the last level must be a file containing the submission.

 - `student` corresponds to the set of programs submitted by an individual student;
 - `group` corresponds to a group of students such that cheating is likely to take place within such a group (e.g., a school class);
-- `problem` corresponds to a unit part of the assignment;
+- `problem` corresponds to a separate task shared by the students;
 - `attempt` corresponds to a separate submission of a student.

 The `student` section is required (i.e., there should be at least one of these in `--path`); the other three sections are optional.
 If the same section appears in `--path` multiple times, CheatHit will simply concatenate its values to obtain the “true” representation of the section.

-The default value of `--path` is simply `student`, which is suitable for the case when there is one directory with many files, one file per student.
+The default value of `--path` is `student`, which is suitable for cases when there is a single directory with many files, one file per student.

 #### `--min-ngram`